 Disclosures:

-Natural Intelligence does not provide medical advice, diagnosis, or treatment
+Natural Intelligence does not provide medical advice, diagnosis, or treatment or provide or dispense medical products.

 If you think you may have a medical emergency, call your doctor or your local emergency number immediately.